georgeobote/crush-policies/data-inventory.md

 The campus-first matcher evaluates each drop on the fly using existing fields already listed in this inventory (`photosCount`, `lastActiveAt`, `major`, `clubs`, `athletics`, `inGreekLife`, `scope`, `campusRadiusMiles`, `stateRadiusMiles`, and coarse `location`).
 No separate score documents are stored; values are read, scored in memory, and discarded once a match decision is made.
 Documenting the signal list here ensures privacy/legal reviewers know which inputs feed the automated pairing logic.

 ## Open gaps / decisions
-1. **Retention:** Purge jobs now remove expired `edu_verification` docs and inactive matches/messages after 30 days.
-Need new TTL/cleanup for legacy `swipes`, `crushDropWindows` history, reports, and presence logs, plus monitoring for the three daily scheduler jobs.
+1. **Retention:** No automated TTL/cleanup jobs yet for `edu_verification`, matches/messages/activity, legacy `swipes`, or drop notifications; only account deletion clears data today.
+Define retention windows and implement Firestore TTL/scheduled cleanups (including token aging).
 2. **User controls:** Build a privacy dashboard (export/delete data, notification toggles, location precision choice) that maps 1:1 with the fields above.
 3. **Access controls:** Document Firestore security rules per collection and ensure Trust & Safety tooling enforces least privilege when reading reports/support tickets.
-4. **Storage cleanup:** Account deletion and per-photo removal now delete Storage objects; still need lifecycle rules for failed uploads and other orphaned files.
+4. **Storage cleanup:** Account deletion and per-photo removal now delete Storage objects, and a daily sweep removes unreferenced photos under `users/*/photos`.
+Still need lifecycle rules for failed uploads/other buckets and monitoring for the sweep.
 5. **Audit logging:** Log admin access to sensitive collections (`reports`, `support_requests`, `account_deletions`) for compliance audits.
-6. **Push token retention:** Document the 60-day purge window, surface it in user-facing disclosures, and add monitoring for the cleanup job so failures are caught quickly.
+6. **Push token retention:** Add scheduled cleanup based on `fcmTokenLastSeen` timestamps and alerting so invalid/stale tokens are removed even without an FCM error.

 Keep this document versioned.
 When product specs or backend schemas change, update the relevant section and tag legal/safety stakeholders for review.